openethereum/openethereum.github.io/Tutorial-Part-II.md

 ![image](https://cloud.githubusercontent.com/assets/138296/22694526/9f1bf442-ed15-11e6-9e46-f3752f479b76.png)

-### Reusing Bonds
+### Reusing `Bond`s

 Right now we just have a single "user" of our `this.bond`, but actually `Bond`s can be used and reused as much as you want.
-Let's use the bond to create a style for our span in order to introduce colour depending on the text we have entered.
-We will give our `span` a red colour if we have entered a simple number, and black in all other cases.
+Let's use `this.bond` to create a style for our `<Rspan>` in order to introduce colour depending on the text we have entered.
+Our `<Rspan>` will have a red colour if we have entered a simple number, and black in all other cases.

-Replace your `Rspan` line with:
+Replace your `<Rspan>` line with:

 ```jsx
 <Rspan style={this.bond.map(t => t.match(/^[0-9]+$/) ? {color: 'red'} : {color: 'black'})}>